National Heart Foundation of New Zealand: History

 In 1968, a group of cardiologists established the National Heart Foundation with the aim of making an impact on New Zealand's heart disease epidemic.
 New Zealand's death rates due to heart disease were among the highest in the world at the time.

+Advertising campaigns

+In 2015 the foundation released a television advertisement asking viewers "who gives the most realistic performance of a heart attack?", and showing several people acting as if they are experiencing a heart attack.
+In the end, the advertisement points to a person sitting in the background.
+It was designed to teach people that heart attacks are not as dramatic as what are portrayed in cinema.
+The advertisement received multiple awards.

+Dietary advice

+The foundation recommends a diet low in saturated fat and high in unsaturated fats (monosaturated and polyunsaturated) from nuts, seeds, plant oils, avocado and oily fish to reduce heart disease risk.
+They advice that 40% of the food trolley should be filled with fruit and vegetables.
+The foundation recommends people to replace refined grains with whole grains and consume at least three servings of whole grains per day for heart health.

+In 2017, the foundation published a Dairy and Heart Health umbrella review which found an "overall neutral effect of dairy on cardiovascular risk for the general population".
+Their position paper stated that "the evidence overall suggests dairy products can be included in a heart-healthy eating pattern and choosing reduced-fat dairy over full-fat dairy reduces risk for some, but not all, cardiovascular risk factors".

+In 2020, the foundation's Expert Nutrition Policy (ENP) issued a position statement that concluded that high consumption of red meat increases risk of heart disease and stroke by 16% therefore one should aim to reduce consumption of red meat below 350g per week and replace meat with plant sources of protein.

 Research

 The Heart Foundation is New Zealand's leading independent funder of heart research.
 Their funding enables medical researchers and cardiologists to undertake research projects and specialist training.

 Heart Foundation Chair of Heart Health

 Heart Foundation donors funded a Chair of Heart Health position at Auckland University.
 The Chair, filled by Professor Rob Doughty, was established to create a research hub to focus on improving understanding of heart disease, and to help improve heart health for New Zealanders.

 Heart disease and mental illness study

 In 2017 the Heart Foundation funded a two-year study into the link between heart disease and mental illness, to be carried out by Professor Bart Ellenbroek and his research team at Victoria University, Wellington.